This webpage contains affiliate links. Please view our disclosure policy for more details.

 These chocolate cookies are so simple but yet they contains a range of super quality ingredients.
 They are buttery which means, they call for butter - just be sure it's very very soft (you can even take it from the fridge the day before to ensure it's soft enough).

 Melted dark chocolate (use quality chocolate brand you usually use in your chocolate recipes - we love Nestle baking chocolate) and pure cocoa powder are what makes these cookies chocolate heaven.
 Creamy mascarpone cheese adds softness to the cookies.

 Besides these, you will need plain flour, icing sugar, cornstarch (for the softness), some salt, milk (for crunchiness) and a touch of orange in the form of freshly grated orange zest.

 Making the dough for chocolate whirls

 The dough for these chocolate cookies is fairly simple, you will need a set of bowls, electric hand mixer, piping bag and a baking sheet.
 Let's see how to whip up the dough for the cookies:

-- Combine together PLAIN FLOUR, BAKING POWDER, CORNSTARCH, COCOA and SALT.
+- Combine together PLAIN FLOUR, BAKING POWDER, CORNSTARCH, COCOA POWDER and SALT.

 - Cream BUTTER (very soft), MASCARPONE (very soft) and ICING SUGAR until fluffy the add melted chocolate, milk and grated orange zest and beat for a few minutes.

 - Mix in DRY INGREDIENTS into two additions until you get a smooth dough.
 The cookie dough should be soft enough to be piped using a piping bag.

 Piping the whirls